darthdemono/PingDD/README.md

 # PingDD

 **PingDD** is a ping tool for TCP port checking.
 This utility is designed to help network administrators and enthusiasts test the availability and responsiveness of specific TCP ports on remote servers.
+It's practically a revival of Paping.

 ## Installation